Introduction

 Approach

-- Maintain a stabilized approach at the manufacturer’s recommended airspeed, or in its absence, not more than 1.3 VS0.
-The descent angle will be steeper than a normal approach.
+- Maintain a stabilized approach at the recommended airspeed (typically not more than 1.3 VS0).

 Round Out (Flare)